All Episodes

 I'm a former member of the Floridian.

-Wayne Heisinger owned the court.
+Wayne Heisinger owned the course.

-And then he sold the course to the guy that owns a Houston Astros, Jim Crane, and a lot of members went their own way.
+And then he sold the course to the guy that owns the Houston Astros, Jim Crane.

-So it's got a whole new membership now.
+So he's got a whole new membership.

 He was there this weekend playing golf.